An Un-typical Small Town

 The county seat of Cibola County, Grants boasts a population almost 10,000 strong.
 Known as “The Uranium Capital of the United States,” the town today straddles the line between history and avant-garde.
 Located on that world-famous piece of Americana, Route 66, Grants has a thriving Main Street where shopping local is the theme.

-Like the idea of Farm to Table?
-Grants has you covered there with a booming Farmer’s Market held every Saturday, August through October.
+Like the idea of farm to table dining?
+Grants has you covered with a booming Farmer’s Market held every Saturday, August through October.

 Ya’at’eeh-The Crownpoint Rug Auction

 Located just outside Grants on the Navajo Reservation is the exquisite experience that is the Crownpoint Rug Auction – it’s definitely one of the most unique things to do in the Grants, NM area.